mIRC-Scripters/mirckb/docs/source/commands/ialmark.rst

 /ialmark
 ========

-The **/ialmark** command marks the IAL entry for a nickname with the specified text.
+The **ialmark** command marks the IAL entry for a nickname with the specified text with an optional alternate name for the mark.
+In effect, it's like a hashtable for each nick where each item must have a string attached to it

 Synopsis
 --------